Visitation at Marin County Jail.

 Quick Facts

-• You can usually schedule visits from a computer, smartphone, or tablet and may be offered in-person or video options.
+• You can usually schedule visits from a computer, smartphone, or tablet, and some locations offer on-site or remote video visit options.

-• Bring a valid, unexpired government photo ID and ensure you are on the incarcerated person’s approved visiting list.
+• Visitors generally must bring a valid, unexpired government photo ID and be on the incarcerated person’s approved visiting list.

 Common Questions

-How do I schedule a visit with an inmate at Marin County Jail?
+How do I schedule a visit with someone at Marin County Jail?

-What ID and approvals do I need to visit someone at Marin County Jail?
+What ID and documents do I need to visit someone at Marin County Jail?

-Bring a valid, unexpired government-issued photo ID and make sure you’re on the incarcerated person’s approved visiting list.
-You may also need to meet visitor background check requirements and follow any rules for minors visiting with a parent or guardian.
+Bring a valid, unexpired government photo ID and make sure you are on the incarcerated person’s approved visiting list.
+You may also be asked to complete visitor questionnaires or a background check, so review the facility page for any additional ID rules.

 Other Guides for Marin County Jail